LucasTramonte/SARS-CoV-2-Prediction-based-on-symptoms/README.md

 |------------------------------------------|------------------------------------------|
 | ![Summary_plot_SHAP_xgb](Assets/shap_xgb.png) | ![Besswarm_plot_LIME_xgb](Assets/Lime_xgb.png) |

-- It can be seen that the symptom relating to Loss of Smell (LossSmell) was the most important in the interpretation of all the models used.
+- It can be seen that the symptom relating to Loss of Smell was the most important in the interpretation of all the models used.

 - Moreover, Shortness of Breath has a negative impact when the value is high in the LIME graphs (Random Forest and XGboost) and shows variability in the SHAP graph.

-- Sore Throat and Fever have mixed impacts, indicating that their importance may vary depending on other symptoms present.
+- When analyzing the symptom “Sore Throat”, it is also evident that the interpretability results converge.
+Although this attribute is relevant for both SHAP and LIME methods (ranking high in the ordering), the color distribution along the x-axis in all the SHAP and LIME results indicates that this symptom reduces the probability of patients testing positive for COVID-19.
+This finding is consistent with the the odds ratio for this symptom (approximately 0.67), meaning there is about a 33% reduction in the chance of a patient testing positive for COVID-19 when this symptom is present.

 ## References